Revech/Practice-Ansible-with-me/README.md

 ## Contributions

-Contributions and advice are welcome ;)
+Contributions and advice are welcomed ;)